Regge gravity from spinfoams: Lorentzian signature

-interpreted as the path-ordered exponential of the Lorentz connection from one 4-simplex to another.
-The boundary of every 4-simplex is formed by five spacelike tetrahedra.
-It can be shown \cite{Barrett:2009mw} that the real ratio
+which are the angles appearing when we evaluate on a critical configuration the action terms $S^0$ and $S'$, respectively.
+These are also the angles in the expression of the spinfoam loop holonomy around the face:

-of equations \eqref{LORcrit1}, \eqref{LORcrit2} yields the Lorentzian dihedral `angle' $\theta_{vf}$ between the two tetrahedra dual to $e$ and $e'$ in the boundary of the 4-simplex $v$.
-It is not an angle, but rather a boost parameter.
-Its hyperbolic cosine is the scalar product of the unit timelike outward normals to the tetrahedra, computed in the 4-simplex $v$, up to a sign.
-If one normal is future pointing and the other past pointing the dihedral angle is defined to be positive.
-If both are future pointing, or past pointing, the angle is defined negative.
+where the rotation on the plane of $B_{vf}:=A_{vf}^*$ is a boost on the plane orthogonal to the triangle $f^*$ of the geometric 4-simplex $v^*$, and the rotation on the plane of $B^*_{vf}$ is a spatial rotation on the plane of the triangle.
+In \eqref{sfloopLor} the bivectors are viewed as Lorentz algebra elements using $\Lambda^2 \mbb R^{1,3}\simeq so(1,3)$.

-The second term $S'$ vanishes on the critical points, because of the torsionless condition (analogous to the Euclidean case).
-So the total action gives the on-shell contribution
+The geometrical meaning of $\tilde\Theta_f$ is explained in terms of dihedral angles.
+The boundary of a 4-simplex is constituted of five spacelike tetrahedra, and it can be shown (see \cite{Barrett:2009mw} for a proof) that on the critical configurations the real ratio